Skip to main content

 cloudstic init \

--store s3 \
+-store s3:my-backups \

 -s3-endpoint https://minio.example.com \